RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-21-GitHub-Pages.md

   thumb: /2015-03-21/octojekyll-opt.jpg
 ---

 When I first started blogging, WordPress.com seemed like the quickest and simplest option.
+Simple is good; the fewer barriers to writing, the more writing you can do!

 After using GitHub and a variety of other sites that use markdown, it became quite convenient to be able to copy and paste markdown between mediums.
-The Wordpress.com and Windows Live Writer WYSIWYG editting, and the HTML it generates, became tedious to work with.
+On top of this, the Wordpress.com and Windows Live Writer WYSIWYG editting, and the HTML it generates, became tedious to work with.

 I wanted something even simpler; [GitHub pages](https://pages.github.com/) seemed to fit the bill!
 [This article](http://www.smashingmagazine.com/2014/08/01/build-blog-jekyll-github-pages/) from Barry Clark offers a simple way to get started with GitHub Pages.